 But you would act completely different.

-There's no way you would act matter-of-fact if you really believe we had crossed the tipping points and the and the climate's gonna just disappear.
+There's no way you would act matter of fact if you really believed we had crossed the tipping points and the climate's going to just disappear.

-And it said, you know, all the corals disappearing, and therefore the you know, the oceans will not be sustainable, etc.
+And it said, you know, all the coral is disappearing and therefore the, you know, the oceans will not be sustainable, et cetera.

 And I thought, what news are you looking at, Reuters?